 It’s no surprise that you can’t hope to see all of Copenhagen in half a day.
 Even given how much I saw, there were plenty more well-known attractions that I missed with my visit.
 That’s to be expected though of course.

 With more time in Copenhagen, I know exactly the places and activities I’d want to add to an itinerary there.
 One would have to be the Tivoli Amusement Park, the vast park and fairground just across from the Copenhagen train station.
 The second oldest operating amusement park in the world, it’s said to be quite magical come winter.
+Save money and time by purchasing a Tivoli Gardens Skip-the-Line Entry Ticket.

 Then there are all the palaces, castles and museums that you could spend days moving between.
 Rosenborg Castle in particular, with its architecture and museum would easily be a necessary inclusion next time.
 Other museums for fine art and cultural exhibitions with fantastic word of mouth include the National Museum of Denmark and the Ny Carlsberg Glyptotek.